 The Razer Kraken Pro V2 is an average sounding closed-back over-ear gaming headset.
 They have an extended, deep, and punchy bass, but it is overpowering and boomy, and also prone to inconsistencies across different users.
 They have a decent mid-range but it's a bit muddy and cluttered, which makes vocals sound a little thick.
 Also, their treble lacks some presence and detail, making the overall tone of these headphones dark and bass-heavy.
 Additionally, and like most other headphones, their soundstage is not very large and speaker-like.

 The bass range performance is decent.
 Low-frequency extension (LFE) is at 28Hz, which is great, but low-bass is lacking by about 2dB.
 This means that the bass is deep enough to produce thumps and rumbles, but it is slightly underemphasized.
 Additionally, mid-bass and high-bass are quite flat but overemphasized by about 5dB, which results in excess punch and boominess.
 Overall, their bass is deep and punchy, but boomy and overpowering.
+Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+The response here represents the average bass response and your experience may vary.

 The mid-range of the Razer Kraken Pro V2 is above-average.
 The response is relatively even and flat, but it shows a 10dB tilt favoring the lower frequencies.
 This is actually the continuation of the high-bass bump, which is showing up in low-mid and mid-mid.
 The result will be a mix that sounds a little muddy and cluttered, and vocals/lead instruments that sound a bit thick.
 They will also lack some projection and intensity, relative to the bass and kick instruments.